rpadovani/rpadovani.com/donations.md

 layout: page
 title: Donations
 permalink: /donations
+intro: "When I started contributing to the F/OSS world I was still an high-school
+        student, without any incoming, and for some years I relay on support from my parents, so any donation was more than welcome!
+Luckily, my career has improved since then, and now I have more than enough for my own life"
 ---

-When I started contributing to the F/OSS world I was still an high-school student, without any incoming, and for some years I relay on support from my parents, so any donation was more than welcome!
-Luckily, my career has improved since then, and now I have more than enough for my own life.
 So if you find my contributes valuable and want to make a donation, please direct it to [EFF][eff], which Defend Privacy and Free Speech all around the world!

 Back in 2015 I was keeping a monthly report of what I was doing - unfortunately